dpapathanasiou/simple-graph-go/README.md

 ## Basic Functions

 The [database package](simplegraph/database.go) provides convenience functions for [atomic transactions](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) to add, delete, connect, and search for nodes.

+There are also [visualization functions](simplegraph/visualizer.go) to convert search and traversal outputs into [dot format](https://graphviz.org/pdf/dotguide.pdf) for conversion images.

 ## Testing